Biomedical waste: Environmentally friendly alternatives

 Reusable RMW or sharps containers reduce the amount of plastic sent to landfills and emissions.

 Non-incineration treatment includes four basic processes: thermal, chemical, irradiative, and biological.
 The main purpose of the treatment technology is to decontaminate waste by destroying pathogens.
 Modern technology invented mechanics that would allow medical professionals and hospitals to dispose medical waste in an environmentally friendly way, such as autoclaving, plasma pyrolysis, gasification, chemical methods, and microwave irradiation.
 These alternatives are also highly versatile and can be used for all different types of waste.

 An autoclave, similar to a pressure cooker, uses high-temperature steam to penetrate waste material and kill micro-organisms.
 Autoclave treatment has been recommended for microbiology and biotechnology waste, waste sharps, soiled and solid wastes.
 Microwave irradiation is based on the principle of generation of high-frequency waves.
 These waves cause the particles within the waste material to vibrate, generating heat and killing the pathogens from within.
 A simple yet effective method is chemical disinfection: 1% hypochlorite can kill thriving bacteria.
 Plasma pyrolysis is an environment-friendly mechanism, which converts organic waste into commercially useful byproducts.
 The intense heat generated by the plasma enables it to dispose all types of waste including municipal solid waste, biomedical waste and hazardous waste in a safe and reliable manner.
 Gasification can offer carbon sequestration and energy generation, reducing the carbon footprint of biomedical waste treatment.
+Additionally, to further minimize the carbon footprint of medical waste, especially in ORs, one-time use instruments can be replaced with reusable ones like ports, graspers, forceps, suction and irrigation tools, basic open instruments, and more.